jaumefapa/react-social-media-buttons/README.md

 - Jaume Fàbrega - [GitHub](https://github.com/jaumefapa) - [LinkedIn](https://www.linkedin.com/in/jaume-fabrega/)

+## Acknowledgments

+- To Leonardo di Vitorio for the idea and the demo ["inspiration"](https://gallereact.netlify.app/) - [GitHub](https://github.com/Leon31)
+- To Jake Trent from whom I fork the original repo with all the svg icons - [GitHub](https://github.com/jaketrent/react-social-icons)
+- To my colleagues who contributed with ideas, feedback and some refactorization suggestions.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/jaumefapa/react-social-media-buttons/LICENSE) file for details.